 She decides to give testimony to power.
 The power of voting.

-Viewers said they have to step back from their screens — in a good way — when watching this performance.
-Especially when she realizes that although the power of the people has been chipped away at on so many fronts these past four years, each of us still has the power to elect.
+Viewers say they had to step back from their screens — in a good way — when watching this performance.
+Especially when she realizes that although the power of the people has been chipped away at on so many fronts, each of us still has the power to elect.

 The role of Bella is brilliantly performed by Carey Brianna Hart, who delivers a tour de force monologue.
 Ricky J. Martinez directed the film version of this project.
 Produced by Jose Lima.
 The Director of Photography is Dennise Perez.
 Location assistance provided by Locust Projects.

 “My mother was jailed in the 1960s for registering individuals to vote,” says Carey Brianna Hart.
 “So many people have fought, struggled and died to have this right to affect our government — it should not be taken for granted.”
 Born in Miami, she graduated from the New World School of the Arts.
 She has a BFA in Theatrical Studies from the Goodman School of Drama at DePaul University in Chicago.
 She has been a major presence in South Florida theater, including: the African American Performing Arts Community Theatre, AreaStage, GableStage, M Ensemble Theatre Company, Mad Cat New Theatre, Thinking Cap Theatre, the Vinnette Carroll Theatre and the Women’s Theatre Project, among many others.
 She has worked with the Afro-Academic Cultural Technological & Scientific Olympics, mentoring students in Drama, Playwriting, Oratory and Poetry.
 Carey has coached numerous students who have become NAACP National ACT-SO Medalists.
 She is also the author of Dust Tracks, a one woman show of Zora Neale Hurston.